guldcoin/guld-chrome/docs/install.md

 The [ledger download page](https://www.ledger-cli.org/download.html) has a link to a third-party binary download for Windows.
 Download and unzip `ledger_3.1.1_win_bin.zip`.

-<p style="color:red"><b>NEED WINDOWS HELP HERE!</b> I'm not sure where the files should go...
+> **NEED WINDOWS HELP HERE!** I'm not sure where the files should go...
 The binary unzips to a bunch of DLLs and a single executable.
-Seems like it ought to go into a folder of its own somewhere, but then we need to add instructions on adding that folder to the Windows path so the extension can find it.</p>
+Seems like it ought to go into a folder of its own somewhere, but then we need to add instructions on adding that folder to the Windows path so the extension can find it.

 ### Installing the ledger-native Bindings